Described below are more detailed instructions on what you need to do, and when, concerning Fall OCI:

 Click here for a sample format that you can use when creating your unofficial transcript.

-9. Enter your bids, on line, through Symplicity by the bidding deadline for each Phase.
-The seven bidding deadlines are: August 7, for Phase One; August 15, for Phase Two; August 23, for Phase Three; August 31 for Phase Four; September 7 for Phase Five; September 14, for Phase Six; and September 21 for Phase Seven.
+9) Enter your bids through Symplicity by the bidding deadline for each Phase.
+The four bidding deadlines are: August 6 for Phase One; August 20 for Phase Two; August 27 for Phase Three; and September 3 for Phase Four.
 You must complete your bidding by midnight, Eastern Daylight time (i.e., 11 p.m.
 Central Daylight time), on each bidding deadline.

 menu, the appropriate

 version of all required documents (resume, cover letter, etc.) needed for the bid.
 If necessary, and if the firm is recruiting for multiple locations, you can also type in your "preferred